SaltyGoo/saltygoo.github.io/pages/BaldurHex/36-Tombs.md

 <span class="blacktitle"> Feature B - Pillaged Tomb.</span>

-This tomb is more hidden and seem to have been untouched until very recently.
+This tomb is more hidden and seems to have been untouched until very recently.
 In fact you can hear the panicked voice of Hentold coming from inside as he attempts to flee with his loot.

 ---

 <span class="blacktitle"> Feature C - Mulahey's Tunnel</span>

 This tomb has long been looted.
-However, multiple foot tracks in the dust reveal a secret passage that leads deaper underground.
+However, multiple foot tracks in the dust reveal a secret passage that leads deeper underground.
 It is a long journey, but if you follow it, you will arrive into a cave below Nashkel Mines.

 ---